tdegeus/cppmat/README.md

     A(0,0,0,0) = ...
     ```

-In addition, there are two specialized classes available which employ information available to end-user, and can be used to optimize the final code for speed and memory consumption.
+In addition, there are specialized classes available which employ information available to end-user, and can be used to optimize the final code for speed and memory consumption.
 These classes are:

 *   `cppmat::tensor2s`: symmetric 2nd-order tensor.
 For example, for the case of 3 dimensions, the following components are stored: